- Addressing problems with your chair

 Use our cheat sheet to keep your social media profiles secure and to help you understand what to do if you're contacted by a pupil or parent online.

 The governing board can't function without good attendance.
-Be clear on who can attend meetings, why proxies aren't allowed, and how absences are dealt with.
+Be clear on who can attend meetings, why governors and trustees can only vote if they attend, and how absences are dealt with.

-Cover all your bases with our model code of conduct.
-It sets out what you can expect from governors and trustees, from core responsibilities to expected behaviours.
+Make your expectations clear with our model code of conduct.
+It sets out what you can expect from governors and trustees, from core responsibilities to professional behaviours.

 Find out what to do before, during and after an uncomfortable conversation with a governor, so you feel confident and can help the situation go smoothly.